OpenData-tu/documentation/07-Database.md

 }
 ```

-provides the number of shard, replicas and the basic mapping for our data model.
+This template provides the number of shard, replicas and the basic mapping for our data model.
 If necessary this information can be overwritten before a new index is created.
-This is all the necessary information needed for our architecture and can not be changed after an index is created, except for the number of replicas, which can be increased.
+This is all the necessary information needed for our architecture and cannot be changed after an index is created, except for the number of replicas, which can be increased.

 ### Data model

-We decided to have an data model which is data-source-centric with the extra posibility to partition the data over time.
+We decided to have a data model which is data-source-centric with the extra possibility to partition the data over time.
-That means, each data source gets it own index with its own timeframe and its own adjusted datastructure.
+That means, each data source gets its own index with its own timeframe and its own adjusted data structure.
-All our data sources save a few basic data point with each element stored in the database, in particular are those:
+All our data sources save a few basic data points with each element stored in the database, in particular are those:
-- timestamp: when has the datapoint been recorded
+- timestamp: when has the data point been recorded
-- location: where has the datapoint been recorded
+- location: where has the data point been recorded

-Those are acutally the only information we need to store, besides the individual measurements.
-We do acutally store some more information,
+Those are the only information we need to store, besides the individual measurements.
+We do actually store some more information,
-but regarding the common usecases for searches those two datapoints are enough for environemental data.
-For each data entry then, there are one ore many messurement in that datapoint.
+but regarding the common use cases for searches those two data points are enough for environmental data.
+For each data entry then, there are one ore many measurements in that data point.
 Each measurement than has a quality indicator, a observed value and an sensor name.
 Please refer to the full data-model in the project wiki for more information.

 There were mainly two reasons to use this data model.
 For one it keeps the data provenance, which we quite like to keep.
 The second reason is that it is nice to handle in terms of partitioning.

 ### Partitioning

-As for the question how does the used data model scale and how to best partition the imported data we decided for an 2-dimensional approach.
-One dimension is already covert by the data-source centric data model, which allows us, to partitioning by by source.
-The second dimens is the time.
-Each data source is partitioned based on the time a messurement has been taken and the granularity can be adjusted as well.
+As for the question, how does the used data model scale and how to best partition the imported data we decided for a 2-dimensional approach.
+One dimension is already covert by the data-source centric data model, which allows us, to partitioning by source.
+The second dimension is the time.
+Each data source is partitioned based on the time a measurement has been taken and the granularity can be adjusted as well.

 This gives us multiple advantages:

-- it allows us to adjust the server infrastructe based on the data source
+- it allows us to adjust the server infrastructure based on the data source
 - it scales indefinitely
 - index size is deterministic, cause of time based partitioning

 So why does it scale so good?
 When importing data from one source, I process and store the data points in one index.
 This index is not just limited to the data source,
 it is also limited to the time, e.g. 2016.
 That means, when 2016 is finished with importing data, the index is done and can be closed up, no one needs to care about it anymore.
-After the index is done, it might even be transfered to another Elasticsearch node with different hardware.
+After the index is done, it might even be transferred to another Elasticsearch node with different hardware.
-That would be usefull, for example, when the average density of the smurf population is beeing stored.
+That would be useful, for example, when the average density of the smurf population is being stored.
-The index can be transferd to a less powerfull hardware with fewer CPU cores and spinning harddrives and even fewer replicas,
+The index can be transferred to a less powerful hardware with fewer CPU cores and spinning hard drives and even fewer replicas,
 because this information is probably hardly requested, except from Gargamel and maybe some surf protection groups.

-As a starting point we choose to configure each index as shown in the figure below.
-We decided to keep each index on one shard, which lowers the network traffic and because we are very flexibel regarding the size of the index thanks to our timebased partitioning, this should not become a problem later on.
+As a starting point, we choose to configure each index as shown in the figure below.
+We decided to keep each index on one shard, which lowers the network traffic and because we are very flexible regarding the size of the index thanks to our time-based partitioning, this should not become a problem later on.
 To allow thousands of request per second, we decided to start with three replicas, so each request is forwarded to a different replica.
 This can be flexible in- or decreased later on.

 ![OpenData Database Architecture](images/07_database_architecture.png)

 ### Query optimization

 Why do we need query optimization?
-For that I'm going to give a small small example to consider:
+For that I'm going to give a small example to consider:
-1. we import multiple sources, with multiple messurements: source1(airtemperature, watertemperatur) 1980-2017, source2(airtemperature) 1983-1990, source3(uv-index) 2009-2017
+1. we import multiple sources, with multiple measurements: source1(air-temperature, water-temperature) 1980-2017, source2(air-temperature) 1983-1990, source3(uv-index) 2009-2017
 2. each source is partitioned by year and source 1 is partitioned by month for all data after 2015.
-3. every index is naivly sharded over 3 nodes
+3. every index is naively sharded over 3 nodes (we actually use just one shard per index)

-Let's make a simple search request: give me all uv values data from 2015 till 2017 and aggregate an everage over the month.
+Let's make a simple search request: give me all uv values data from 2015 till 2017 and aggregate an average over the month.
-Because the user does not now anything about the internal database architecture (at least he should not) he requests the temperature and the timeframe.
+Because the user does not know anything about the internal database architecture (at least he should not) he requests the temperature and the timeframe.

 **Worst case:**

-A search request in send to all indieces, that means:
+A search request in send to all indices, that means:

 ```
 source1 = 35 years + (2years x 12 month) x 3 shards
 source1 = 177 shards